 The Causes of Maternal Death

 In today’s world of technological advancements in medical and hospital procedures, the rate of maternal death has been greatly reduced—yet, tragically, it still happens.
-According to the World Health Organization (WHO), approximately 830 women die daily from preventable causes occurring before, during, or after childbirth.
+According to the World Health Organization (WHO), as of 2020, approximately 800 women die daily from preventable causes occurring before, during, or after childbirth.

 • Uterine rupture